Anton-Sidko/weather-trip-app/README.md

 [Link](some-link) to preview on Netlify.

 This project created using vite.
 Styling with pure CSS.
+State management: Context + useReducer().

 ### Realized next features: